Beijing office

 In Beijing we practise through a partnership known as Slaughter and May, whose principal place of business is at One Bunhill Row, London EC1Y 8YY.
 The partnership is authorised and regulated by the Solicitors Regulation Authority.

-All partners based in Beijing are solicitors of Hong Kong and Registered Foreign Lawyers in England and Wales, and as such are regulated by The Law Society of Hong Kong and the Solicitors Regulation Authority.
+All partners based in Beijing are solicitors of Hong Kong and England and Wales, and as such are regulated by The Law Society of Hong Kong and the Solicitors Regulation Authority.

 A copy of the Hong Kong Solicitors' Guide to Professional Conduct is available on The Law Society of Hong Kong's website, www.hklawsoc.org.hk.